Website Issues

 • Visual Check - Does the website look the same across each browser?

-• CSS2 Compatible - Does the CSS stylesheet work?
+• CSS2 Compatible - Does the CSS style sheet work?

 • RSS2 Compatible - Does the browser display RSS feeds properly